Office of Superintendent of Schools

 Musselshell County Montana Schools

 This office handles school county wide fiscal duties, assists with district fiscal issues, pupil transportation, Home School, School Elections, Truancy, permanent records, Educator Licensure Registration, school law and school controversies as stipulated in Montana Code and Administrative Rule of Montana that deal with K-12 Education in Musselshell County.
 I am not a certified educator, so any situations that arise that need a certified County Superintendent of Schools will have to be contracted out.

 This office addresses taxpayer concern by working with school districts and the County Commissioners to establish K-12 District and County Wide Levies with Taxpayer Liability in mind, annually.

 School Elections are held the first Tuesday after the first Monday in May except in cases of an unforeseen emergency or legislative year allowances.
-Trustee Candidates must be residents of the District they wish to run for a position in.
+Trustee Candidates must be residents of the District they wish to run for a position.

 Home School Registration

 A notice is published in the fall for new schools and a mailing is sent out to prior notified home schools.
 During the rest of the year, new home schools in the County need to contact this office by phone or mail for registration/information.

 A truant student is one that is persistent in nonattendance without excuse for all or part of a school day.
 It is the parent’s responsibility to see that their child attends school.
 If truancy becomes an issue, this office, in conjunction with local schools, state agencies, the County Attorney and law enforcement work with families to place students in the environment that will allow them to complete their education.